 What if your student has AP credit (or something similar)?

 We will work with them!
 We do not want them to duplicate coursework.
 If they have received advanced placement credit of some sort, our general practice is to remove duplicate class(es) from their block schedule.
-During orientation, they will work with an adviser to add an appropriate substitution.
+During orientation, they will work with an adviser to do this and to add an appropriate substitution.

-NOTE: If we receive AP credit scores after your students has attended orientation, we will AUTOMATICALLY adjust their schedule.
-This means that we will remove any course from the schedule for which they have earned AP credit.
-In the event that we modify the course schedule, we will contact the student directly to help them understand their next steps.
+NOTE: If we receive AP credit scores after your students has attended orientation, they should contact their academic adviser to adjust their schedule.
 Generally speaking, they will add a different course to the schedule after consulting with their academic adviser.

 Why do we pre-assign students a course schedule rather than letting them pick their own courses?